1996 Indy Racing League

-The 1996 Indy Racing League was the first season in the history of the series, which was created and announced on March 11, 1994 by the Indianapolis Motor Speedway, as a supplementary Indy-car series to the established Indy Car World Series sanctioned by Championship Auto Racing Teams (CART) since 1979.
+The 1996 Indy Racing League was the first season in the history of the series, which was created and announced on March 11, 1994, by the Indianapolis Motor Speedway (IMS), as a supplementary series to the established Indy Car World Series sanctioned by Championship Auto Racing Teams (CART) since 1979.
 It consisted of only three races, as the season concluded with the 80th Indianapolis 500 in May.
 Walt Disney World Speedway was completed in time to host the first ever event of the Indy Racing League (IRL), and Phoenix International Raceway switched alliances from CART to the IRL, in order to host the second event of the season.
 At the conclusion of the three-race schedule, Scott Sharp and Buzz Calkins ended up tied for first place in the season championship.
 With no tiebreaker rule in place, the two drivers were declared co-champions.
-Its creation, and the opposition of Indy Car's teams and drivers to take part in it, marked the start of 'the Split', a 12-year period of competition between rival series at the top level of American Open Wheel racing that had lasting negative effects in the sport.
+Its creation, and the opposition of CART's teams and drivers to take part in it, marked the start of 'the Split', a 12-year period of competition between rival series at the top level of American open-wheel car racing that had lasting negative effects in the sport.